Vladimir Starostenko

-Starastenko had also served as the Minister of Railways in 1999.
+Starastenko also served as the Minister of Railways in 1999.

-Starting his career as an on-duty station post of electrical centralization, Starostenko successively went through all the steps of the career ladder, was the head of three major railways, and the top of his career was the post of head of the Ministry of Railways of Russia.
+Starting his career as an on-duty station post of electrical centralization, Starostenko successively went through all the steps of the career ladder, was the head of three major railways, and at the top of his career was the post of head of the Ministry of Railways of Russia.

 From 2009 to 2014, he was a member of the board of Russian Railways, and was an adviser to the president of the company, Vladimir Yakunin.

 As of January 2014, upon his retirement, he worked on the railway for 47 years.

 He died in Moscow on 31 October 2017.

 Biography

 Vladimir Starastenko was born on 2 September 1948 in the city of Tatarsk, in Novosibirsk Oblast.

-Between 1966 to 1996, he worked on the West Siberian Railway.
+Between 1966 and 1996, he worked on the West Siberian Railway.

 In 1968, he graduated from the Tomsk Railway Transport College.

 He was on duty at the Tatarskaya station park, chief of staff of the Civil Defense.
 In 1970, he was the deputy head of the Tatarskaya station.

 In 1975, he graduated from the Novosibirsk Institute of Railway Engineers.

 From 1975 to 1976, he worked as an auditor of the traffic department of the Omsk branch of the West Siberian Railway.

 He had gained valuable experience by getting acquainted with the work of the largest sorting yards of the Western Siberian Railway - Inskaya and Altaiskaya.

 In 1977, at the age of 28, Starostenko took his first managerial position, as the chief engineer of the Vhodnaya marshalling yard near Omsk.
 Soon he became the head of the station Karbyshevo-1 from 1980 to 1983.
-From 1983 to 1990, he was the head of the cargo traffic department, first deputy head of the Omsk branch of the Western Siberian Railway.
-In 1990 to 1996, he worked as head of the Novosibirsk branch of the Western Siberian Railway, and as the deputy head of the road for traffic safety.
+From 1983 to 1990, he was the head of the cargo traffic department and the first deputy head of the Omsk branch of the Western Siberian Railway.
+From 1990 to 1996, he worked as head of the Novosibirsk branch of the Western Siberian Railway, and as the deputy head of the road for traffic safety.

 From 1996 to 1997, Starostenko served as head of the Kemerovo branch of the West Siberian Railway, and from 1997 to 1999, he became the head of the West Siberian Railway.
 Together with Minister Nikolai Aksyonenko, he took part in resolving the crisis with the miners who blocked the Trans-Siberian Railway.
 They developed a new technology for loading and exporting coal from Kuzbass.
 For the first time, he introduced a regional automated dispatching control center for transportation.
-Starostenko made a significant contribution to the modernization of the West Siberian Railway, prepared its merger with the Kemerovo Railway.
+Starostenko made a significant contribution to the modernization of the West Siberian Railway and prepared its merger with the Kemerovo Railway.
 He organized specialized enterprises for the repair of track equipment in Siberia and Moscow.

-On 29 May 1999 Starostenko was appointed Minister of Railways.
-On 16 September, due to upheavals in the Government of Russian, he was dismissed and reappointed head of the West Siberian Railway.
+On 29 May 1999, Starostenko was appointed Minister of Railways.
+On 16 September, due to upheavals in the Government of Russia, he was dismissed and reappointed as head of the West Siberian Railway.
 Under Starostenko, the first suburban passenger companies in Russia appeared on the ZSZhD on shares with local authorities.